Principal Legal Framework

 The Bank Liquidity Regulation Committee is responsible for dictating the guidelines for the establishment of the liquidity requirements of banks.
 Such guidelines have the purpose of ensuring that banks will be able to meet their payment obligations in different terms and under different scenarios, including under economically adverse conditions.
 This committee is integrated by high-level officers of the Ministry of Finance, the Central Bank and the Commission.

 Banks must have a financial contingency plan as part of their risk management system, clearly setting out the strategies and policies to be observed and the procedures to follow if there are unexpected liquidity events or trouble liquidating assets.
-This financial contingency plan must be submitted annually to the Commission, which can subsequently order that changes and amendments are made to it.
+This financial contingency plan must be submitted annually to the Commission, which can subsequently order that changes and amendments be made to it.

 If a bank does not comply with its liquidity obligations or determines that it will not comply with them in the future, it shall immediately notify the Commission thereof.
 In this case, the Commission may require the relevant bank to: